samyk/easel-driver/README.md

 # easel-driver w/FluidNC support

-Note: This fork adds support for FluidNC grbl controllers.
-TO add this support, modifications are necessary in both FluidNC's config AND easel's driver.
+Note: This fork adds support for FluidNC grbl controllers.For this support, modifications are necessary in both FluidNC's config AND easel's driver.
-For more information on modifying fluidNC's config, click here.
+For more information on modifying FluidNC's config, click here.